RobyStan/TicTacToe/README.md

 - Player vs Player mode
 - Player vs AI mode with 3 difficulty levels: Easy, Medium, Hard
 - End-of-game alerts showing the winner or a draw
+- Game statistics for PvP and PvAI matches
+- Clean layout and easy-to-use interface

 ---
 ## How to play